Applib-HarmonyOS/OhosVerify/README.md

 ### Attributes

 #### `InputValidator`
-All the attributes that can be used with the `InputValidator` view.
+All the attributes that can be used with `InputValidator` .
 They can be used in XML or in Java with setters :

 Attribute | Type | Description
 --- | --- | ---